-An easy and effective way to save when on a strict budget is setting up automatic savings.
+An easy and effective way to save money on a tight budget is by setting up automatic savings.
 It involves having your employer deduct some amount from your paycheck and transferring it to savings or retirement account automatically.
 This will help you save money, even before you start spending it.

-If you want to start another disciplined method, set up a standing order with your bank so that you can squirrel away some much-needed savings.
+If you want to start another disciplined method of how to save money from your salary is to set up a standing order with your bank so that you can squirrel away some much-needed savings.

 If you know what your goals are and that you will need easy access (this defeats the purpose of saving), then set up a standing order to a normal savings account and if you want to be strict and prevent yourself from constantly dipping into your savings then consider a Fixed Deposit/Term Deposit account.